 - Typesetting & E-Book Creation

-- This includes turning the manuscript that has been through Marking up for Composition with an Arbitrary Stylesheet into a professionally designed PDF file and creating files for e-book readers.
+- This includes turning the manuscript that has been through Marking up for Composition with an Arbitrary Stylesheet into a professionally designed PDF file and creating files for e-book readers (in formats as you determine to be appropriate).
 The title page must include a logo (which we will provide) in the location indicated in the manuscript.
 The author is provided with page proofs, but author alterations are not included in this service.
-The author is also provided with any application files (such as an Adobe InDesign or Scribus file) used to create the PDF, and if the author wants to pay you to make author alterations, you and the author are free to make that arrangement separately.
+In addition to providing both a print-ready PDF and a web-ready PDF, the author is also provided with any application files (such as an Adobe InDesign or Scribus file) used to create the PDF, and if the author wants to pay you to make author alterations, you and the author are free to make that arrangement separately.

 - Composition with Automated Typesetting & E-Book Creation

-- You use one of the solutions listed below in order to create a PDF file and files for e-book readers.
+- You use one of the solutions listed below in order to create a PDF file and files for e-book readers (in formats as you determine to be appropriate).
 The title page must include a logo (which we will provide) in the location indicated in the manuscript.
 The author is provided with page proofs, but author alterations are not included in this service.
-The author is also provided with any files created as part of the process (such as XML created by the solution), and if the author wants to pay you to make author alterations, you and the author are free to make that arrangement separately.
+In addition to providing both a print-ready PDF and a web-ready PDF, the author is also provided with any files created as part of the process (such as XML created by the solution), and if the author wants to pay you to make author alterations, you and the author are free to make that arrangement separately.

 - with Scribe's WFDW

 - For works without a fixed layout, you apply styles using the Scribe Add-In for Microsoft Word, use its editorial and clean-up tools, and run the document through Scribe's Digital Hub to create IDTT for rapid typesetting in InDesign and to create e-book outputs.
 Scribe will invoice $110 per title (or $996 per year) for use of their solution.